mshahbax/phpunit-example/README.md

 Download composer and place the composer.phar file in the project root directory.
 Then run the command below.

 php composer.phar install

+*Note*: You are welcome to contribute to help the beginners.